Complete families of smooth space curves and strong semistability: Embedding abstract families

-Finally, a dimension count shows that the subset of $S$ consisting of points included in infinitely many of these secants is at most $1$-dimensional.
+Since $C$ has genus $\geq 2$, the Abel-Jacobi map shows that $C^{(2)}$ contains only finitely many rational curves.
+Hence, the only family of rational curves that covers $S$ is the one induced by the fibers of the $\mathbb{P}^1$-bundle structure, that is the family of secants of $C$.
+The subset of $S$ consisting of points included in infinitely many of these secants is the image by $t$ of the union of the positive-dimensional fibers of $t$.
+A dimension count shows that it is an algebraic variety of dimension at most $1$.
 Since $C$ is obviously contained in it, $C$ has to be an irreducible component of this locus. \end{proof}